So, you want to know how I work, and ultimately how I go about documenting your wedding? Well, let’s get into it….

 So I suppose this is the bit that separates me from being a pure-documentary wedding photographer?!
 And it might also be the part that surprises most fellow photographers!!

 I often get asked for hints and tips on posing techniques, but do you know what, I don’t really pose people!!
 The available and natural light always drives my portraits, and I might go so far to suggest where a couple go and stand, but I’m a big believer in just allowing couples to be themselves on the wedding day, I want my images to reflect them, their personalities and the landscape around us.
+Naturally I guide and direct, but I don’t tell couples what angle they should hold their head at.

 Telling someone where to position his or her arm, or how to stand just feels like a complete contradiction to me.
 In fact, the portrait side of the day is much more relaxed than I think most of my couples perceive, it’s about taking a quiet moment away, going for a walk and reflecting on what the hell just happened!!!
-Some couples laugh and joke about which guests might be “hooking up” later that night, or which family members aren’t seeing eye to eye, but some just cherish a little peace and quiet.
-Couple portraits usually take place over 2 windows, no more than 10-15 minutes long, like who needs longer?!
+Some couples laugh and joke about which single guests might be “hooking up” later that night, or which family members aren’t seeing eye to eye, but some just cherish a little peace and quiet.
+Couple portraits usually take place over 2 windows, no more than 10-15 minutes long, who needs longer?!

-I use selective flash, because for the bulk of the day, I’m using ambient and daylight to create my images, you’ll never see me with a flashgun during the family photo’s, that’s for sure!!
+I use selective flash, because for the bulk of the day, I’m using ambient and daylight to create my images, you’ll rarely see me with a flashgun during the family photo’s, that’s for sure!!

 But when it comes to the wild craziness of the dancefloor, I have a couple of setups that allow me to document the action in incredibly low light without it feeling like you’re stood in the middle of a photography studio!!
 Flashguns, used on low power settings, play an important role in how I document the shapes thrown by guests on the dancefloor!
 One thing is for sure, I’m absolutely not one of those photographers who has the engine running 10 minutes after the first dance!!
 I bloody love the dancefloor, and I’m not afraid to document it.